bioconda/bioconda-paper/README.md

     snakemake --use-conda

 Please wait a few minutes for the analysis to finish.
-Results can be found in the folder `plots/`.
+Results can be found in the folder `figs/`.
+If you have been running the workflow in the docker container (see above), you can obtain the results with

+    docker cp <container-id>:/bioconda-workflow/figs .

+whith `<container-id>` being the ID of the container.